List of Green Lanterns: The Lost Lanterns

-During the 1994 "Emerald Twilight" storyline, many of the Corps members are stripped of their rings and left to die out in space.
-A few of them, however, were captured by the Manhunters and were used as energy sources for the Manhunters until their eventual rescue.
+During the 1994 "Emerald Twilight" storyline, many of the Corps members are stripped of their rings and are left to die out in space.
+A few of them, however, were captured by the Manhunters and used as energy sources for the Manhunters until their eventual rescue.
 They are known as "the Lost Lanterns."

 Boodikka

 Chaselon

 Chaselon is the Green Lantern of sector 1416; he first appeared in Green Lantern (vol. 2) #9 (November–December 1961) in a story written by John Broome and drawn by Gil Kane.
-Chaselon is a native of Barrio III, a planet inhabited by silicon based crystalline beings with thirteen senses.
-Barrio III was one of the planets that the mad Guardian Appa Ali Apsa "harvested" to create the planet Mosaic.
-Chaselon is one of the many Lanterns apparently killed when a maddened Hal Jordan attacks and destroys Oa.
-Although his shattered body is depicted floating in space, he later is found to be one of the many Lanterns captured by the Cyborg Superman to provide a power source for the new Manhunters.
+He is a silicon-based crystalline being with thirteen senses from Barrio III, which was later harvested by the mad Guardian Appa Ali Apsa to create the planet Mosaic.
+Chaselon is one of the many Lanterns who are apparently killed when a maddened Hal Jordan attacks and destroys Oa.
+Although his shattered body is depicted floating in space, he later is found to be one of the many Lanterns captured by Cyborg Superman to provide a power source for the Manhunters.
 Chaselon and the captured Lanterns are eventually rescued by a revived Hal Jordan.

-Chaselon becomes one of the first Alpha Lanterns.
-He is later smashed to bits by several Black Lanterns, his remains are then immolated when Kyle Rayner ignites his dislodged internal power battery to deal a suicide attack to the assembled Black Lanterns.
+Chaselon becomes one of the first Alpha Lanterns before being killed by Black Lanterns.
+He is resurrected following The New 52 continuity reboot.

-Chaselon makes a cameo appearance with other members of the Green Lantern Corps in "The Green Loontern", an episode of the animated television series Duck Dodgers.
-He also appeared in cameos in Justice League Unlimited and the animated films Green Lantern: First Flight and Green Lantern: Emerald Knights.
-The character also appears in Green Lantern: The Animated Series, guarding the Guardians' laboratory.
-Hal distracts him with conversation so Ch'p can rescue Aya before she is dissected.
-He later joins the bulk of the Corps in an assault on the Manhunters, led by Guy Gardner, who calls him "Disco Lantern."